Stunning icebergs and wildlife-rich shorelines.

 The permanent ice cap at the top of the island looks stunning, but it’s riddled with crevasses and not safe to walk on.

-The northern end of the island hosts a breeding colony of blue-eyed shags, and you will almost certainly see penguins and seals among the stunning icebergs.
+The northern end of the island hosts a breeding colony of Antarctic Shags, and you will almost certainly see penguins and seals among the stunning icebergs.

 Interesting facts about Pleneau Island